meifeng/Example-LatticeQCD-With-TAU/README.md

 # Lattice QCD With the TAU Profiling Tool

 There are 3 steps to running QCD with TAU on KNL.
 This is only running the sampling method of TAU.
-1) configure and install TAU in your home area with the same compiler as QCD for running on KNL (Intel compiler and Intel MPI 2017) - see build-tau-mpicpc.sh
+1) configure and install TAU in your home area with the same compiler as QCD for running on KNL (Intel compiler and Intel MPI 2017) - see build-tau-mpiicpc.sh
 2) download and install QCD from link below and see QCD Makefile
 3) run tau_exec with QCD binary just created
 4) obtain profile information